MLRS/gabra-web/README.md

 - Access to **Ġabra API** web service, either locally or live.
 See <https://github.com/MLRS/gabra-api>.

 The path to the API is specified in the `.env*` files.
-For documentation about these, see [Vue.js docs on environment variables](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables).
+For documentation about these, see [Vite docs on environment variables](https://vite.dev/guide/env-and-mode).

 ## Project setup